Furbreeze/furbreeze.github.io/_posts/2025-09-24-my-first-cve.md

 title:  "How I found my first CVE (CVE-2025-8447)"
 ---

 I'd always been interested in bug bounty and I REALLY wanted a CVE for nerd cred.
-However, I always struggled with confidence and sticking with it despite loads of impostor syndrome.
+However, I always struggled with confidence and sticking with it due to loads of impostor syndrome.

 Earlier in the year I found a bug in Windmill that [ended up flying under the radar](https://github.com/windmill-labs/windmill/commit/3c6d1029d19fc822c955681594e500ff0613fd89) and not getting a CVE.
 The excitement of finding that bug and not getting a CVE drove me to really try and find one.